Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: Introduction

-We find that: \begin{itemize} \item Magnetic fields (specifically, the shocked ISM field) dominate the fate of larger Fe grains ($a_{\rm gr} \gtrsim 0.05$ $\mu$m), effectively confining them within the inner SN remnant, whilst drag dominates the fate of smaller Fe grains, eventually slowing them to the SN remnant plasma velocity. \item Dust grains exhibit ``\emph{pinball}'' behavior due to magnetic reflections, and ricochet in the interior of the SN remnant. \item The inclusion of Rayleigh-Taylor instabilities is important, since the earlier passage of the RS exposes the dust grains to erosion and drag for a longer time period. \item Grain propagation studies omitting the effects of grain-grain collisions and shock encounters may be missing important grain influences. \item Our results indicate that the Sco-Cen association could not have hosted the SN progenitor, because the SN would not have been able to push the ISM magnetic field, $\boldsymbol{B}_{\rm ISM}$, beyond the Solar System so as to allow the \fe60-containing dust grains to penetrate the Solar System and reach Earth. \item The Tuc-Hor association is still a possible source for the \fe60. \end{itemize} Our findings also suggest that earlier assumptions of dust grains being entrained in the leading edge of the SN remnant \citep[e.g.,][]{fry15,breit16,feige16,feige17,schul17} are not appropriate.
+We find that: \begin{itemize} \item Magnetic fields (specifically, the shocked ISM field) dominate the fate of larger Fe grains ($a_{\rm gr} \gtrsim 0.05$ $\mu$m), effectively confining them within the inner SNR, whilst drag dominates the fate of smaller Fe grains, eventually slowing them to the SNR plasma velocity. \item Dust grains exhibit ``\emph{pinball}'' behavior due to magnetic reflections, and ricochet in the interior of the SNR. \item The inclusion of Rayleigh-Taylor instabilities is important, since the earlier passage of the RS exposes the dust grains to erosion and drag for a longer time period. \item Grain propagation studies omitting the effects of grain-grain collisions and shock encounters may be missing important grain influences. \item Our results indicate that the Sco-Cen association could not have hosted the SN progenitor, because the SN would not have been able to push the ISM magnetic field, $\boldsymbol{B}_{\rm ISM}$, beyond the Solar System so as to allow the \fe60-containing dust grains to penetrate the Solar System and reach Earth. \item The Tuc-Hor association is still a possible source for the \fe60. \end{itemize} Our findings also suggest that earlier assumptions of dust grains being entrained in the leading edge of the SNR \citep[e.g.,][]{fry15,breit16,feige16,feige17,schul17} are not appropriate.